NUMde/compass-numapp/README.md

 4. [Downloader Script](https://github.com/NUMde/compass-numapp-downloader): Component to retrieve and decrypt the submitted FHIR Questionnaire Responses.

+5. [Conformance Checker](https://github.com/NUMde/compass-num-conformance-checker): If the application is used within the context of a COVID-19 study and produces [GECCO FHIR Ressources](https://simplifier.net/guide/GermanCoronaConsensusDataSet-ImplementationGuide/Home) (German Corona Consensus Dataset), the checker can examine the respective app's conformance to the defined standard.

 You need to set up at least one Frontend, the Backend, and the Downloader Script to enable the end-to-end usage flow of the NUM-App, including the provisioning of a FHIR Questionnaire, the storage of the corresponding response and its retrieval.
 See the documentation files of the linked repositories for information on setup and configuration.